mainulislamfahim/WoWFood-HTML-BOOTSTRAP/README.md

 # Restaurant Food Order Theme
-This is a Restaurant Theme Website Template, designed using html and css.
-It was developed while teaching "Responsive Web Design Course".
+This is a Restaurant Theme Website Template, designed using html, Bootstrap and css.
+User can order food, foods will automatically add to the cart where user can edit the orders quantity.
+For more go through the index.html Thank you👀